abevol/vscode-local-commet/README.md

 ### Change Log

+## [1.1.3] - 2025-08-07
+✨ Support for mermaid flowcharts: Users can now freely use mermaid syntax in markdown comments.
+- 🔨 Fixed some known issues
+🎉 Additional note: In this release, we have actually implemented many features related to multi-person collaborative commenting, but we still need some time to refine the functionality.
+This is just a functional preview for the next major version.

 ## [1.1.2] - 2025-07-24
 - ✨ Added support for saving text with Ctrl+S while editing Markdown.
 - ✨ Added a feature to clear all bookmarks in files in the local comment command.